Butterflies and Chaos

 The reason why a limit exists was discovered by Ed Lorenz in 1961, one of the pioneers of chaos theory, as he was experimenting with one of the earliest computer weather forecast models.
 He found that the model produced a totally different forecast if the model was stopped, then restarted, partway through its computer run, compared to if the model was allowed to complete its run without stopping.

 This happened because when the computer run was stopped, it’s forecast at that point was stored as numbers that had a level of precision less than the level of precision the computer used.
 The extremely small difference in numbers resulting when the model was restarted was, in effect, a slightly different set of weather conditions.
 As the model progressed many days into the future, those small differences were amplified into totally different weather patterns.

 This demonstrated the rather fascinating fact that everything that happens, even a butterfly flapping its wings in your backyard, eventually impacts the future state of global weather patterns.
 While this might sound like your backyard is ‘important’ to global weather, its importance is diluted by the near-infinite number of backyard-size spots of land and ocean covering the entire Earth.
 We call this the “Butterfly Effect.”

 A good example as it relates to storm chasing is the effects of morning convection.
 There are days when storms may occur in the morning or early afternoon.
 These storms most likely will not be what storm chasers target for severe weather, but the processes that result from those storms can (and often will) greatly change a forecast that was made prior to those storms forming.

-It is important to understand that things happening on a small scale (e.g., mesoscale) happening now will change the outcome of a current computer forecast for a time-period several days from now.
-With that in-mind, let’s discuss the different types of Computer Forecast Models that we use.
+It is important to understand that things happening on a small scale (e.g., mesoscale) happening now will change the outcome of a current computer forecast for time-period several days from now.
+With that in mind, let’s discuss the different types of Computer Forecast Models that we use.